Arifrosthe1/student-management-system/README.md

 ## Features

-* **Add New Student**: Add student details such as name, age, course, and contact information.
+* **Add New Student**: Add student details such as name, course, and contact information.
 * **View Students**: Display a list of all registered students.
 * **Update Student Information**: Edit the details of an existing student.
 * **Delete Student**: Remove a student's record from the system.